 - Restaurants and other eating and drinking establishments may only serve drinking water upon request (If you are a restaurant operator and would like table tents to explain this restriction, please contact Cal Water’s Conservation Department.)

 If you happen to see someone wasting water, we want to know about it so that we can work with them to use water wisely.
-Fill out a Waste of Water report.
+You can use our online form to report leaks and waste.